DanielFatkic/Rollbar/README.md

 ------------
 The preferred way to install this application is via the Marketplace LINK //TODO

-Once installed, you can find the settings form in your ACP on the System => Advanced Configuration Page.
+After the installation you'll find the settings in your ACP on the System => Integrations page.

 ![Settings Form](dev/screenshots/ACP_Settings_Form.png)

+Changelog:

+2.0.0
+- Moved the settings to an IPS Integrations